 Once your tax preparer has added up all of your income, it's time to start chipping away at your taxable income with deductions and exemptions.
 Keep reading to learn what you need to bring to document your itemized deductions.

-The number one reason for taking your tax return to a professional is to increase your itemized deductions.
+The No. 1 reason for taking your tax return to a professional is to increase your itemized deductions.
 All taxpayers are allowed a standard deduction.
-Single filers get to subtract an automatic $5,800 from their 2011 income and married joint filers get to cut twice as much, $11,600, from their taxable income.
+Single filers get to subtract an automatic $12,000 from their 2018 income ($12,200 in 2019) and married joint filers get to cut twice as much, $24,000 ($24,400 in 2019), from their taxable income.
 But a savvy tax preparer, with the help of ample documentation of expenses, can shrink your tax burden even further.